kenjisato/www.kenjisato.jp/content/post/2020-07-24-rexams-bordered-table.en.md

 ## Motivation

-By default, tables in moodle problems created with `exams::exams2moodle` doesn't have table or cell borders.
+By default, tables in moodle problems created with `exams::exams2moodle` do not have table or cell borders.
 I want tables with borders!

 If you does too, you might find this post useful.